• Skip to content

 Who is at Risk of Developing Pressure Ulcers?

-• Full or partial paralysis, reducing movement.
+• Full or partial paralysis, reducing the ability to move independently.

-• Incontinence leading to damp, irritated skin.
+• Incontinence leading to wet and irritated skin.

-For more news please visit our Twitter Page Here
+For more news please visit our Twitter

-Or follow us on LinkedIn Here
+Or follow us on LinkedIn

 Written by Marjan Hakami · Categorized: Harvest Healthcare · Tagged: Harvest Healthcare, Pressure Ulcers, Risk Factors